vserova/book/pages/ch_app.md

 ##### Storing data using CNetICacheClient

-If you are saving a new blob using <span class="nctnt ncbi-class">CNetICacheClient</span>, you must supply a unique { blob key / version / subkey / cache name } combination.
-Here are two ways (with the cache name coming from the registry) to store data using <span class="nctnt ncbi-class">CNetICacheClient</span> (see the [class reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCNetICacheClient.html) for additional methods):
+If you are saving a new blob using `CNetICacheClient`, you must supply a unique { blob key / version / subkey / cache name } combination.
+Here are two ways (with the cache name coming from the registry) to store data using `CNetICacheClient` (see the [class reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCNetICacheClient.html) for additional methods):

     CNetICacheClient ic_client(CNetICacheClient::eAppRegistry);